rht-labs/tech-exercise/docs/4-return-of-the-monitoring/1-enable-monitoring.md

 ## User Workload Monitoring

+> Before we move to the next section, we need to remove all tasks we added in Section 3 from our pipeline.

 > SAAP has monitoring capabilities built in.
 It deploys the Prometheus stack and integrates into the OpenShift UI for consuming cluster metrics.

 ### SAAP Developer view Monitoring (pods etc.)